 The applicant has chosen to pursue a request for a Type 2 Special Use Permit to allow a Parking Lot with several deviations from the current code to include an exemption from building a residential buffer masonry wall, as well as an exemption from planting required residential buffer trees, and a reduction in the number of required trees for the parking lot.

-Although there is a pathway to accomplish the development of a parking lot with straight rezoning to another district, utilization of the city's alternative landscape plan application, and the residential buffer wall objection letter process, the applicant states that the Special Use Permit with a Type 2 Site Plan is better suited to address the concerns of surrounding property owners.
+Although there is a pathway to accomplish the development of a parking lot with straight rezoning to another district and utilization of the city's alternative landscape plan application and the residential buffer wall objection letter process, the applicant states that the Special Use Permit with a Type 2 Site Plan is better suited to address the concerns of surrounding property owners.
 A straight rezoning would allow many other uses that may not be compatible with the surrounding existing residential development.

 The Type 2 Special Use Permit application allows an applicant to propose specific development standards that are subject to a site plan.
-According to the submitted site plans and project letter, the applicant is requesting the following deviations from the current development standards for a commercial parking lot:
+According to the submitted site plan, the applicant is requesting and staff generally supports the following deviations from the current development standards for a commercial parking lot:

 - The applicant proposes hand-watering as an alternative to installing an irrigation system to maintain landscaping which will promote water efficiency.
 Staff is in support and has received guidance from New Braunfels Utilities that hand-watering or the use of soaker hoses better conserve water and can be effectively used in place of standard irrigation systems. - The applicant proposes to be exempt from building a six-foot-tall (minimum) to eight-foot-tall (maximum) solid screen residential buffer wall after it was concluded by the adjacent neighbors during a meeting on February 10, 2024, that a fence or wall would not be favorable.
 Staff acknowledges there are already 6-foot tall wood fences separating the subject property and the residential properties.
-Additionally, a masonry wall would detract from the character of Gruene.

 - The applicant proposes to be exempt from delineating or marking the outline of the parking spaces but prefers to utilize wheel stops to delineate the individual spaces to match the current appearance of the area.
-Staff is in support of this deviation since this requirement would be one found in a traditional commercial parking lot and not compatible with the character of the Gruene National Historic District. - The applicant proposes to be exempt from the 180 square feet minimum area island requirement for single-row parking and instead proposes a 5-foot planting strip in between rows as shown on the submitted exhibit which will be planted with grasses and also serve as the area where trees will be planted.
-Staff is in support of using a planting strip so long as the trees planted are of a variety that can survive narrower planting strips.
+Staff is in support of this deviation since this requirement would be one found in a traditional commercial parking lot and not compatible with the character of the Gruene Historic District. - The applicant proposes to be exempt from the 180 square feet minimum area island requirement for single-row parking and instead proposes a 5-foot planting strip in between rows as shown on the submitted exhibit which will be planted with grasses and also serve as the area where trees will be planted.
+Staff is in support of using a planting strip as an alternative, however, staff recommends increasing the width of the planting strips to 8-feet, which will provide better tree growth.